clamsproject/aapb-annotations/README.md

 1. There _must_ be one file per GUID, and the GUID should be part of the filename.
 2. The number of gold files in this directory _must_ match the sum of GUIDs in all batches annotated.
 This means that there cannot be any overlap between assets in batches.
-3. The `golds` directory _may_ have subdirectories, but these subdirectories should not reflect batch structure.
-An example of this is for the `scene-recognition` project, where there are subdirectories for time points and for time frames.
-No further directory structure is allowed.
+3. The `golds` directory _may_ have subdirectories, but these subdirectories should not reflect batch structure, but rather different division of annotation type (e.g. pure named entity span annotation vs. named entity span + some grounding annotation) or format (same information but formated as timepoints vs. time intervals).

 Given these rules, which are followed by the conversion code below, users of the AAPB-CLAMS dataset may find it easier to use gold data than raw data for machine consumption.

 #### Scripts for format conversion

 > [!IMPORTANT]
-> _(usually)_ `process.{sh,py}` _and dependencies_
+> _(usually)_ `process.{sh,py}`

 This is typically a single script to process the raw annotation files and generate the gold data.
 The input file format (i.e., direct output from the annotation process) can vary (e.g. `.csv`, `.json`, `.txt`).
-The output file format must be a common machine-readable data format (CSV, JSON, but definitely not MMIF), and is **subject to change** for any future requirements in the consumption software.
+The output file format must be a common machine-readable data format (CSV, TSV, JSON, but definitely not MMIF), and is **subject to change** for any future requirements in the consumption software.
 Thus, users of a gold dataset should be aware of the version of the gold dataset they are using, and are recommended to use [permalinks](https://docs.github.com/en/repositories/working-with-files/using-files/getting-permanent-links-to-files) to refer to a specific version of the gold dataset in their code or documentation.

 <!--